reecehutchison/gameoflife/README.md

 # gameOfLife
 Conways game of life in the terminal.
+Current Version : Mk2